emilpriver/go-hugo-portfolio/content/blog/ai/about-ai.md

 So with all these tools built for developers, I realized that the people who gain the most from all these tools are not the developers—it's all the people around who don't write code.
 It's easier for customers to show what they really want, we can enter sales meetings with a PoC which makes the selling part easier, and product owners can generate a PoC to show the developers how they think and get quicker feedback.

+Another good thing is when we can summarize text from different sources into one concise piece of text, which could help us prevent the need for reading multiple Slack channels, emails, and calendar entries.
+This saves us really nice time as well.

+As a manager, AI is really nice to get a summary of how everything is going at the company and what tasks everyone is working on and the status of the tasks, instead of having refinement meetings to get status updates on tasks.
+There are probably multiple things we do on our daily basis that AI can help us do to prevent needless meetings and organizing, removing the need for many managers.

 The most gain we get so far is all the easy tasks we repeat on our daily basis.

 ## The End

 I think we will have a bright future with AI and that AI can help us in so many ways—for example, removing stress from our day-to-day tasks that might not even be related to jobs, such as repetitive tasks we do with our family.
 If an AI can replace these repeated tasks, I could spend more time with my fiancé, family, friends, and dog, which is awesome, and I am looking forward to that.

+It is also sad how companies use AI as an excuse to fire people to "optimize" while the real problem is the company structure, the ways of working, and the type of people working at the company.